cybertraining-dsc/fa20-523-326/project/project.md

 Unique Identification Authority of India (UIDAI) was created with the objective to issue Unique Identification numbers (UID), named as **Aadhaar**, to all residents of India.
 Projected population data of 2020 was collected from this source.

-In addition to above, other demographics information such as area of each state, district count was collected from wikipedia public sources.
+In addition to above, other demographics information such as area of each state, district count was extracted from OpenStreetMap [^22].
+Agricultural zone information was extracted from report of Food and Nutrition Security Analysis, India, 2019 [^23].

 ## 4. Methodology